Memphis daycare under investigation after toddler’s injury denies allegation

 MEMPHIS, Tenn. — Memphis Police and the Department of Children’s Services confirm they are investigating a child abuse allegation linked to the Bright Ideas Enrichment Center in northeast Memphis.

-Roytrell Brown and Shelbie Tubbs say Brown was picking up their 2-year-old son Logan last Friday, when he saw a teacher manhandling his toddler.
+Roytrell Brown and Shelbie Tubbs say Brown was picking up their 2-year-old son, Logan, last Friday, when he saw a teacher manhandling their toddler.

-“She grabs him by both of his arms and slams him down,” Brown said.
-“I’m still standing there watching in shock like, ‘I know I just didn’t see that.'”
+“She doesn’t know I’m there at all.
+I’m standing at the window watching, her back is turned… She grabs him by both of his arms and slams him down,” Brown said.
+“I’m still standing there watching in shock like, ‘I know I just didn’t see that.’”

-Brown says the teacher immediately claimed his son had fallen earlier that day and hit his head, but the parents weren’t notified.
+Brown says the teacher immediately claimed his son had fallen earlier that day and hit his head, but the parents were never notified.

 “She gets in my face, puts her hands in my face and tells me to leave,” he said.

-The couple says they have tried to resolve things with the daycare director, but she refuses to acknowledge what they say happened or apologize, and even called police on them.
+The couple says they have tried to resolve things with Queen, but she refuses to acknowledge what they say happened or apologize, and even called police on them.

 The daycare’s corporate office admits there are no surveillance cameras in the classrooms.